ArkoonGoodies/nagios/README.md

-# nagios #
+# Nagios #

-Script, config files and icons to monitor an Arkoon firewall with Nagios
+Script, config files and icons to monitor an Arkoon firewall with Nagios.

 ## Installation instructions ##
-Files provided in this git repo have been tested using Debian squeeze (6.0.5)
+Files provided in this git repo have been tested using Debian squeeze (6.0.5).

 ### Nagios installation ###
 Nagios has been installed with following [method](http://wiki.monitoring-fr.org/nagios/debian-install).